Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: Preliminaries

-Where $A^{\pi}(s_{t},a_{t})$ is an advantage function. \citet{Schulman2015HighDimensionalCC} shows that we use several expression in the place of $A^{\pi}(s_{t},a_{t})$ without introducing bias such as state-action value ($Q^{\pi}(s_{t},a_{t})$), the discounted return $R_{t}$ or the temporal difference (TD) residual ($r_{t}+\gamma V^{\pi}(s_{t+1}) - V^{\pi}(s_{t})$).
-We use TD residual in our method.
-In reality, we use the neural network to estimate advantage function and this injects extra estimation errors and bias.
-A classic policy gradient approximators with Rt have a higher variance and lower bias whereas the approximators using function approximation have higher bias and lower variance \cite{Wang2016SampleEA}.
-IS often has low bias but high variance \cite{Sutton2016AnEA,Hachiya2009Adaptive,Mahmood2014Weighted}.
-We use RIS instead of IS.
-Merging advantage function with function approximation and RIS to achieve stable off-policy in RL and also focus on a trade-off between bias and variance.
-Policy gradient with function approximation denotes actor-critic \cite{Sutton1999PolicyGM} which optimize the policy against a critic, e.g. deterministic policy gradient \cite{Silver2014DeterministicPG,Lillicrap2015Continuous}.
+\endgroup The term $A^{\pi}(s_{t},a_{t})$ refers to an advantage function.
+The authors in this study \cite{Schulman2015HighDimensionalCC} demonstrated that it is possible to substitute several expressions for $A^{\pi}(s_{t},a_{t})$ without introducing bias.
+These alternatives include the state-action value ($Q^{\pi}(s_{t},a_{t})$), the discounted return $R_{t}$, or the temporal difference (TD) residual ($r_{t}+\gamma V^{\pi}(s_{t+1}) - V^{\pi}(s_{t})$).
+We incorporate TD residual in our approach.
+The policy gradient approximator with $R_{t}$ exhibits high variance and low bias, while the approximator utilizing function approximation demonstrates high bias and low variance \cite{Wang2016SampleEA}.
+IS typically exhibits low bias but large variance, as indicated by multiple sources \cite{sutton2016emphatic,hachiya2009adaptive,Mahmood2014Weighted}.
+We employ RIS as a substitute for IS.
+Integrating the advantage function with function approximation and RIS to establish a stable off-policy in RL.
+Policy gradient with function approximation refers to an actor-critic algorithm \cite{Sutton1999PolicyGM} that optimizes the policy based on feedback from the critic, such as the deterministic policy gradient \cite{Silver2014DeterministicPG,Lillicrap2015Continuous}.